hunt-genes/SMED8020/Day2/README.md

 *You can have a look at them in the terminal:*
 *Open Terminal (Mac) or Ubuntu (Windows) or command line of choice*

+We will first introduce some basic linux commands that will be nice to know (cd, less, head, tail, more) to navigate in a terminal.

 ###### In terminal:

-As initially described on Day 1, you need to first make the terminal know where your files are/what directory to work from and you can copy this and paste it into your terminal.
+You need to first make the terminal know where your files are/what directory to work from and you can copy this and paste it into your terminal.
 For example:
 cd /mnt/c/Users/name00/Desktop/SMED8020/2021/Day2/